• Skip to primary navigation

 Notes

-• The time to cook dosa given here is approximate.
+• The time to cook the dosa given here is approximate.
 It will vary how thick or thin you have spread the dosa.

 • Ragi takes a slightly longer time than the regular dosa recipe.
 So always cook it on medium flame.
-Else it will look cooked from the outside but may have that raw taste inside.
+Otherwise, it will look cooked from the outside but may have that raw taste inside.

 Tried this recipe?Let us know how it was!